waterjugs/SYN-Seed-Script/README.md

 Open `config.txt`

 Change the option "LAUNCHER=" to `steam` or `epic` depending on which version of Hell Let Loose you are using.
+This by default is set to `steam`.

 ![steam](https://github.com/waterjugs/SYN-Seed-Script/blob/screenshots/Config%20File%20Steam.png)